braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/content-cards_in_canvas.md

 ## Content Card expiration {#content-card-expiration}

 When composing a new Content Card you have the option to choose when it should expire from the user's feed, based on its send time.
-The expiration time begins when a user reaches its Canvas step and the card is sent.
+The expiration time begins when a user reaches its Canvas component and the card is sent.

 If a sent card expires before a user has viewed it in your app, it will be removed from their feed the next time their cards are refreshed.